NFL Network Exclusive Game Series: 2017–2021

 By the 2017 season, the branding NFL Network Special was adopted for non-Thursday TNF games exclusive to NFL Network.
-The games continue to have similar productions to games aired under the Thursday Night Football title, but with their on-air graphics only containing NFL Network branding (rather than being co-branded with the logos of both NFL Network and the host broadcaster).
+The games continued to have similar productions to games aired under the Thursday Night Football title, but with their on-air graphics only containing NFL Network branding (rather than being co-branded with the logos of both NFL Network and the host broadcaster).

 Beginning in 2018, most NFL Network Special games became Fox productions as part of its new rights to Thursday Night Football.
 An exception was an NFL London Game on October 10, 2021, which was instead produced by CBS.

 2022–present

 Amazon Prime Video holds rights to Thursday Night Football beginning in the 2022 NFL season.
 There will still be a package of exclusive games on NFL Network, generally consisting of international games airing at 9:30 a.m.
 ET, and late-season Saturday games.
-The Thursday Night Football-centric branding was also dropped, with NFL Network now marketing the broadcasts as its "exclusive game series", and branding the late-season Saturday games with distinct titles such as Saturday Showdown (Week 15 tripleheader), and the Holiday Classic (Christmas Eve primetime game, Week 16).
+NFL Network now markets the broadcasts as its "exclusive game series", branding the late-season Saturday games with distinct titles such as Saturday Showdown (Late Season Saturday games), and the Holiday Classic (Christmas Eve/Day games).
+Production of the games was taken back in-house, and a new graphics package by Two Fresh Creative replaced the Thursday Night Football-centric branding used prior.

+In Week 16 of 2023, NFL Network added a Sunday night game on Christmas Eve in lieu of usual broadcaster NBC (which aired an afternoon game that Saturday before on December 23), due to NBC producing a Peacock-exclusive game later that same day.